evenorog/license/run/README.md

-# run

-Reads all licenses in `license-list-data/json` and creates a licenses.rs file in `license/src` that contains all the licenses as rust data structures.
+Reads all licenses in `../license-list-data/json` and generates the `../src/licenses.rs` file that contains all the licenses as rust data structures.